Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drone use allowed only by written permit specifying date, time, designated location, and purpose.
-Only FAA-registered UAVs operating under FAA rules are permitted.
+Drones allowed only by written permit specifying date, time, designated location, and purpose.
+Only FAA-registered UAVs permitted.
+All FAA rules must be followed.

 View source